What to know about recycling this holiday season in Winston-Salem

 Photo by WStoday

 December is full of celebrations.
-Whether it’s for Hanukkah, Yule, Christmas, Kwanzaa, or New Year’s Eve, there’s a good chance you’re partying this month.
+Whether it’s for Hanukkah, Yule, Christmas, Kwanzaa, or New Year’s Eve, there’s a good chance you’re celebrating this month.

 Before you ditch the decor, we’ve got to ask — do you know the dos and don’ts of recycling in Winston-Salem?
 Here’s a refresher.